The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   Hoisting is the process of moving all declared variables to the top of your code.
   Variables that use keywords such as let or const are not hoisted, though.

+  Hoisting is quite literally the process before your code's run-time through which JavaScript lifts all function and variable declarations to the top of the code.
+  All globally declared variables are accessible at any point within your code.

+  Be aware that only declarations are hoisted and the initialization of a variables is not.
+It must be assigned to something to be hoisted.
+  // let hoistMe = "Ok" // Hoisted
+  // let hoistMe // Not hoisted

 2. **Why does the following block of code throw an error?**
   ```javascript